 How Much Is Landlord Insurance?

-The average cost of landlord insurance in the United States is about $1,000 per year, which is nearly 15 percent higher than the average homeowners insurance cost.
+The average cost of landlord insurance in the United States is about $1,200 per year, which is nearly 15% higher than the average homeowners insurance cost.
 One of the main reasons for the increase is because landlords rely on tenants to keep their properties safe and sound.
-Since tenants don’t have vested interest in the home, they typically don’t care for them as a homeowner would.
+Since tenants don’t have a vested interest in the home, they typically don’t care for them as a homeowner would.

 Like any insurance policy, the average cost of landlord insurance depends on a multitude of factors, including the type of home you rent out, the state in which you rent it and the coverage amounts you maintain on the property.